What-a-stupid-username/MRPNN/README.md

-# MRPNN - A neural Volumetric Renderer
+# MRPNN - A neural volumetric renderer

 ![teaser](./pics/teaser.png)

 ## About
-MRPNN is a neural volumetric renderer that can render high order volumetric scattering in real-time.
+MRPNN is a neural volumetric renderer that can render high-order volumetric scattering in real time.
 See our paper for more details.
 [SIG23: Deep Real-time Volumetric Rendering Using Multi-feature Fusion](https://sites.cs.ucsb.edu/~lingqi/publications/paper_mrpnn.pdf)

 ![Renderer](./pics/cloud.gif)